-Romani community turns site of young man's death in Czech town into a place of reverence
+Romani community turns death site in Czech town into a place of reverence

 At the location where a young Romani man passed away in Teplice, Czech Republic on Saturday, a place of remembrance is being created by activists Jozef Miker and Štefan Pongo together with the Czechoslovak Romani Union.
 News server Romea.cz reported that the man died on 19 June after an intervention during which an officer knelt on the man's neck, as was captured on video filmed from the window of a nearby building.